Albert0i/online-lua-interpreter/luaPrimer.md

 #### III.
 Retrospection
-I am going to demonstrate two unique language features in Lua which are not present in modern programming languages today.
+I am going to discuss two unique language features in Lua which are not present in modern programming languages.

 ##### 1. Parallel [assignment](https://www.lua.org/manual/5.1/manual.html#2.5:~:text=2.4.3%20%E2%80%93-,Assignment,-Lua%20allows%20multiple)
 > Lua allows multiple assignments.
 Therefore, the syntax for assignment defines a list of variables on the left side and a list of expressions on the right side.
 The elements in both lists are separated by commas: